FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/8-authentication.md

 title: Logging Users In and Out
 ---

-Stories are now displayed on the home page.
+Stories are displayed on the home page.
 If we want users to be able to post new stories and upload a profile picture, we need to allow them to log in to the application.

 To do this, we will use Foal's sessions with cookies.

+> FoalTS offers many options for user authentication.
+For example, you can send session tokens with the `Authorization` header or use stateless tokens with JWT.
+We won't explore all these possibilities in this tutorial but you can find the full documentation [here](../../authentication-and-access-control/quick-start.md).

 Open the file `api.controller.ts` and add the `@UseSessions` hook at the top of the class.